nehcgnail/nehcgnail.github.io/_pages/prospective_students.md

   caption: "City of Columbia skyline"
 ---

-**We are accepting new students.**
+**Presently, we do not have funded Research Assistantships for new students.**
 {: .notice--info}

 ## Openings

-Position: Graduate Research Assistant<br/>
+Position: Graduate Research Assistant<br/> (expired)

 Due: Open until filled<br/>

-Job summary: This position will provide research support to health informatics projects focusing on patient safety, health information technology, mental health, etc. The position offers opportunities for health informatics study design, behavioral study design, health data analysis, academic writing/publication/presentation, cross-disciplinary collaborations, and independent studies.<br/>
+Job summary: This position is supported by funds from Dr. Chen Liang.
+The GRA will provide research support to projects on medical informatics and public health informatics.
+The GRA will assist in a wide range of research activities including study design, implementation, data analysis, scientific writing/publication/presentation.
+As part of Dr. Liang’s team, the GRA will work with faculty and students from the University of South Carolina and other institutes in collaboration.
+The GRA is required to attend lab meetings and expected to report research progress on a regular basis.
+This position requires an individual who has strong work and research ethics, is self-motivated and accountable, and can work both independently and as part of a team.<br/>

 Basic qualifications:
 - Strong motivation.
 - Master's or Doctoral graduate students in good academic standing.
-- Working knowledge in health/biomedical informatics, computer science, information science, statistics, or other quantitative fields.
+- Working knowledge in any of these fields: health/biomedical informatics, computer science, information science, statistics, or other quantitative domains.
-- Basic understanding in health sciences, behavioral sciences, or social sciences.
+- Basic understanding in any of these fields: health sciences, behavioral sciences, or social sciences.
 - Good academic writing and oral communication in English.

 Preferred qualifications:
-- Working experience in at least one programing language (e.g., Python, R, Java, etc.).
+- Experience in public health, medicine, and other fields in health sciences.
-- Working experience in data analysis (e.g., text analysis), machine learning, and statistical methods.
+- Experience in at least one programing language (e.g., Python, R, Java, etc.).
-- Working experience in public health, medicine, and other fields in health sciences.
+- Experience in any of these methods: health data analysis, machine learning, natural language processing, information retrieval, knowledge extraction, semantic web ontology, and statistical methods.
-- Evidenced research experience (e.g., research assistantships, publications, etc.).
+- Evidenced research experience (e.g., previous research assistantships, publications, etc.).

 Compensation & Benefits: Compensation is commensurate with qualification and experience.
 The position offers office space, computers, tuition benefits, and other benefits in accordance with regulations at the University and Arnold School of Public Health.